jeremyfa/node-redis-dump/README.md

 There are two distinct ways to use redis-dump: through the command line interface, or by requiring the redis-dump module in your own code.

 ### Using redis-dump from the command line
-You can use forever to run any kind of script continuously (whether it is written in node.js or not).
 The usage options are simple:

 ```
   $ redis-dump --help